We recently held a webinar titled “How to Effectively Use LinkedIn as a Sales Prospecting Tool” and you can watch a

-The other big thing that can impact your sales prospecting results are what you say when you speak with or when you send emails to your target prospects.
+The other big thing that can impact your sales prospecting results is what you say when you speak with or when you send emails to your target prospects.
 The main thing that we would like you to keep in mind is to try to not sound like a salesperson that is trying to sell something.

 Instead of talking about the company that you work for and what you sell, try to shift toward talking about the improvements that you help to deliver and the problems that you help to fix.

 Staying Fresh in Mind